frubit/country-search-app/README.md

 This is my submission for the WorkHuman Technical Challenge:

-I used DjangoRest API for backend and coded the backend in python.
-I populated the database using python3 manage.py shell Start the backend api by running
+I used DjangoRestFramwork for backend and coded the backend in python.
+It contains one module Country and I populated the database using python3 manage.py shell.
+Start the backend api by running
     python3 manage.py runserver